Student Guide

 The number of international talent is growing considerably in the Helsinki Metropolitan Area.
 The increases in the student intake of higher education institutions and the number of international staff as well as multicultural groups in foreign language teaching require the development and reform of language and communication studies at the higher education institutions in the region.

 The universities of the Helsinki Metropolitan Area are responding to these needs through the KiViTa project, which promotes the shared provision of teaching in languages and communication.
-Extensive teaching offerings across the boundaries of higher education institutions improve their attractiveness in the eyes of international talent, support the recruitment of international students and staff, and boost the national language reserve as well as enhancing language and communication skills.
-The project is being carried out by Aalto University, the University of Helsinki, the University of the Arts Helsinki and the Hanken School of Economics.
+Extensive teaching offerings across the boundaries of higher education institutions improve their attractiveness in the eyes of international talent, support the recruitment of international students and staff, boost the national language reserve as well as enhance language and communication skills.
+The project is carried out by Aalto University, the University of Helsinki, the University of the Arts Helsinki and the Hanken School of Economics.
 The teaching they are providing for the shared offerings is targeted at all higher education institutions in the Helsinki Metropolitan Area.

 Petri Suomala, Vice President for education at Aalto University, considers the promotion of cooperation in language teaching among higher education institutions extremely meaningful and useful.
 Through the collaboration, teaching in languages and communication can be provided to increasingly broad audiences, while supporting operational development at each participating higher education institution.